cla31/P14-HRNet/projet-hrnet-react-front-end/README.md

 # Project 14 - HRnet

 Welcome to HRnet!
-Our company's internal application to create and view employee records.
+Our company's internal application to create and view employees records.

+---

+## Installing the app

+- Forke and clone the repository : `https://github.com/cla31/P14-HRNet/tree/main/projet-hrnet-react-front-end`
+- Open a new terminal
+- Run `cd projet-hrnet-react-front-end`
+- Then run the `yarn start` command that will allow you to run the application on http://localhost:3000

 ---